 “I’m unaware of any book currently on the market that tackles this specific material or topic.
-This gives the book plenty of originality.
-The author does a good job intertwining his discussion of the history of development in Lesotho from the perspectives of both the highter echelons of government and the man/woman on the street at the local level.” ~Philip Muehlenbeck, George Washington University
+The author does a good job intertwining his discussion of the history of development in Lesotho with the perspectives of both the higher echelons of government and the man/woman on the street at the local level.” —Philip Muehlenbeck, George Washington University

 “Aerni-Flessner’s wonderful collection of primary research is his greatest asset.
 He has dozens of interviews of ‘ordinary’ Basotho and American Peace Corps volunteers, and a solid collection of archival documents from Lesotho, South Africa, the United Kingdom, and the United States.
 Given how difficult it is to find sufficient primary sources in postcolonial African states, this is a rare trove.
 They contribute to an outstanding book.” —John Clune, United States Air Force Academy